 Team members who spend a lot of time helping others are generally well regarded, but may not actually be productive in their own roles.
-Overly helpful team members may actually be hampering team performance if they are consumed with tasks that aren’t actually within their remit.
+Overly helpful team members may actually be damaging team performance by being consumed with tasks that they aren’t responsible for.

 This is where a sense of team purpose is useful.
-If you have a defined purpose for your team, you can more easily decide whether you are in (committed) or out (choosing not to take on the work).
+When you have a defined purpose for your team, you can more easily decide whether you are in (committed) or out (choosing not to take on the work).

 Without a team purpose, it’s more likely team members will be caught “in the middle”.
 This means they are performing work, without taking on the formal responsibility for it.

 This becomes a problem when your team gets busy.
-All the helpful things you are doing are dropped in favour of the real work.
+You will drop all the helpful things you are doing in favour of the real work.

 You are stuck in a situation where people think it’s your responsibility to do the work.
 You think you’re just helping out.
 You’re neither in or out.